PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for CLNE was 22.57% last year, while for this year it is 22.63%.
-Since the AR to sales has been flat, CLNE passes this test.
+Accounts Receivable to Sales for CLNE was 34.95% last year, while for this year it is 25.18%.
+Since the AR to sales is decreasing by -9.77% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]

 CLNE's trailing twelve-month Debt/Equity ratio (65.36%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.

 "THE FOOL RATIO" (P/E TO GROWTH): [FAIL]

 The "Fool Ratio" is an extremely important aspect of this analysis.
 Unfortunately, CLNE's "Fool Ratio" is not available due to a lack of one or more important figures.
 Hence, an opinion cannot be given at this time.